 The Calhoun Seventh-day Adventist Church was organized September 30, 1939, in the home of B.F.
 Tucker on the Hurlbutt Farm, which is the present site of Georgia-Cumberland Academy .
 There were seventeen charter members.
 Meetings were held in the Boy Scout Hall in Calhoun and Hurlbutt Farm Chapel.

 January 11, 1945, the Calhoun Church was reorganized at Scott Sanitarium at Reeves Station.
 Elder William Grother held tent meetings in Calhoun in 1946 and a little group of believers began to worship in town.
-Two of that early group are still in Calhoun; Dr. Dennis Steele and Estelle Roberts.
+One of the early group is still in Calhoun; Dr. Dennis Steele.

 September 30, 1939